daande/slanger/README.md

     LANG=en_US.UTF-8 /usr/local/rvm/gems/ruby-RUBY_VERISON/wrappers/slanger --app_key KEY --secret SECRET --redis_address redis://REDIS_IP:REDIS_PORT/REDIS_DB
 end script
 ```
+Fill in the variables in the above script:

+RUBY_VERISON = The version of ruby you are using
+KEY = Your application key
+SECRET = Your applications secret key
+REDIS_IP = The IP address redis is running on
+REDIS_PORT = The port address redis is running on
+REDIS_DB = The database name your application will be using on your redis server

 This example assumes you're using rvm and a custom redis configuration

 Then, to start / stop the service, just do